-Distance learning programs in police science are rare, but closely related associate programs in criminal justice are offered at both four-year universities and two-year colleges.
+Distance learning programs in police science are rare, but closely related associate degree programs in criminal justice are offered at both four-year universities and two-year colleges.
 Many of these programs are available from private, for-profit vocational schools and typically take around two years to complete depending on enrollment status.
+They are offered both completely online or in a hybrid format.
+An internship may be required for graduation.

 An online associate degree in police science can prepare an individual for work as a police officer, corrections officer, customs agent or parole officer, among other positions.
 It should be noted that in many police departments, a high school diploma is the only academic requirement to begin police academy training.
 However, some departments do require prior postsecondary education.